 About the training program

-The program is aimed at training specialists in various fields: precision measurements; modeling of processes in solid state physics and nanostructures; modern methods of data processing and machine learning; fundamental and applied superconductivity; functional materials; thin films and nanostructures; shape memory alloys and sensors of ultralow concentrations of various substances.
+The program is aimed at training specialists in various areas: precision measurements; modeling of processes in solid state physics and nanostructures; modern data processing and machine learning methods; fundamental and applied superconductivity; functional materials; thin films and nanostructures; shape memory alloys and sensors of ultra-low concentrations of various substances.

 What do graduates do?

-The range of tasks for graduates of the program includes the physics of nanostructures and thin films, the physical basis and applications of superconductivity, and the interaction of concentrated radiation fluxes with matter - from new optoelectronic devices, cosmic ray detectors and superconducting magnets to problems in materials science, chemical catalysis, ecology and medicine.
-This allows graduates to work in most of the world's research and scientific laboratories.
+The range of tasks for graduates of the program includes the physics of nanostructures and thin films, the physical foundations and applications of superconductivity, the interaction of concentrated radiation fluxes with matter - from new optoelectronic instruments, detectors of cosmic radiation, and superconducting magnets to the tasks of materials science, chemical catalysis, ecology, and medicine.
+This allows graduates to work in most research and scientific laboratories in the world.